 - Sift flour, cocoa powder and salt into a bowl.
 Add ground almonds to the sifted ingredients and mix with a whisk.
 Leave aside.

 - Melt butter and chocolate over a pan of boiling water (or in a microwave) until both are melted.
 Remove from heat.
-While still hot, add the castor sugar and whisk for about 30 seconds.
+While still hot, add the sugar and whisk for about 30 seconds.

 - If the mixture is still hot, let is cool slightly and then add the egg and whisk until the egg is well incorporated.
+Add vanilla extract and mix well.

 - Add the flour-ground almond mix to the wet ingredients and stir until all are well combined.